hitblast/defaults-rs/README.md

 *literally a personal take section, but here you go if you wanna listen to some yapping:*

-I have made defaults-rs because I needed a handy wrapper for interacting with the preferences system the CoreFoundation framework builds up on macOS.
-Currently, defaults-rs serves as the [backend for cutler](https://cutlercli.github.io) when it comes to backing up and restoring system preferences.

-I also found making this tool as a great way to experiment with CoreFoundation bindings and learn more about Objective-C concepts in general.
+defaults-rs was initially made with the necessity of a thin wrapper around the CoreFoundation APIs which are responsible for storing a user's defaults.
+Now, it also serves as a backend for directly interfering with system preferences in the [cutler](https://github.com/machlit/cutler) project.

 ## Contributing